jeffreytse/jekyll-jeffreytse-blog/_posts/2022-12-13-the-handbook-of-system-design.md

 ## Approaching

-Approaching a System Design (Mainly according to the Software Engineering):
+Approaching a System Design (Mainly according to the Software Engineering), there are 4 steps of the framework:

+- Understand the problem and establish design scope (10%)
+- Propose high-level deign and get buy-in (30%)
+- Design deep dive (25%)
+- Wrap up (10%)
+  - Summarize the design, here we should focus on the parts that are unique to the particular situation, and keep this short and sweet.
+  - Ask some questions about the company.

 ### Requirements Analysis/Clarifications